Everything You Need To Know About Hoarding Disorder

 Group Therapy and Family Therapy

 Many treatment programs include group therapy and family therapy.
-Through these interventions, individuals with hoarding disorder and members of their support systems can learn the best ways to help you overcome hoarding behavior.
+Through these interventions, individuals with hoarding disorder and members of their support systems can learn the best ways to help them overcome hoarding behavior.

 Harm Reduction for Hoarding Disorder